PapyPouley/PI-ESP32-ML-HUPI-INSA/README.md

 # Computer Vision on ESP32 _ HUPI INSA RENNES

 This project is part of the industrial project at INSA Rennes.
 Its objective is to integrate computer vision models into an ESP32 microcontroller.
+This repository contains a part of all the models we trained for the project.

 ---

 ### Prerequisites

+An ESP32 with its associated camera.
+Models have been tested with 3 differents boards : ESP32-CAM, ESP-S3-EYE and ESP-S3-SENSE.
-Using PlatformIO is highly recommended to ensure compatibility and ease of development.
+Using VS code extension [PlatformIO](https://platformio.org/) is highly recommended to ensure compatibility and ease of development.
+Using [SenseCraft ToolKit](https://seeed-studio.github.io/SenseCraft-Web-Toolkit/#/setup/process) can be useful for quick deploymenent on ESP-S3-SENSE only from the libraries in .tflite.

 ---